ADBeta/psx-comBINe/README.md

 * if a .cue FILE is not recognised, pause and ask for confirm rather than exit.
 * ^^ Add a 'continue y/N' prompt function to call any time
 * make a verbose error handler
+* make sure program can handle .BIN .bin .CUE and .cue files.
 * Parent directory handler may not play nice with windows. make a test for this
 before full deploy.
-* Look into creating a better way to create a new directory that doesn't require
-C++17
-* Create user input handler for flags
+* Create user input handler for program args
 * Add some error checking for dots and slashes in a few functions that can take
 user input - setupOutputFiles

 ## Changelog (Reminder for self)
-* 0.0.1 - Initial base design.
-* 0.1.1 - Finished TeFiEd integration
-* 0.2.1 - Added .cue file line detection
 * 0.3.1 - .cue file lines get detected and stripped of file info, with error
 checking
-* 0.3.2 - Swap char* vect to string, and convert in file open routine
-* 0.4.2 - .cue file skimming complete.
-Bin files now have paths and filenames
 stored in the binFile vector ready for append and dump.
 * 0.4.3 - Moved some variables and types to common.h
 * 0.4.4 - Updated TeFiEd package to be up to date with main.